Safecast/Solarcast/testing/air-sensor-test-US/README.md

 ## Pressure, temperature and humidity
 The following graphs show relative humidity (%), pressure (mbar) and temperature (deg C).
-We can observe the variance of co-located units in the measured values.
-Temperature between all units is within 1degC, while humidiry varies for about 2-3%, which is as specified for the [BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) sensor in teh datasheet.
-Note vairation is between units as such, not just an error to the actual valuen of all sensors.
-ENV_HUMID value of unit 230442684 stands out and likely requires a sensor replacement.
+We can observe daily temperature spikes that are clearly above the environmental temperature and thus also the humidity readings are not very representative of the environment.

 ![enc_humid](graphs/enc_humid.png)